EZ Water: The Hidden Life Force Inside Water & How Sunlight vs Moonlight Change It

 Uses and Benefits

-Arnica is primarily used to treat muscle pain, joint pain, inflammation, and bruising.
 The herb contains a toxin called helenalin, which can be deadly if consumed in large quantities and may cause skin irritation.
-There are 150 different bioactive components in arnica.
+There are over 150 bioactive components in arnica.
 While arnica can be used to flavor food, some countries have banned its culinary use to prevent accidental poisoning.
-Romania produces most of the world’s wild harvested arnica, and Germany is the largest importer.

 Cultural Significance